RasaHQ/rasa/docs/nlu/components.rst

     Initializes spaCy structures.
 Every spaCy component relies on this, hence this should be put at the beginning of every pipeline that uses any spaCy components.
 :Configuration:
+    You need to specify the language model to use.
-    Language model, default will use the configured language.
+    By default the configured language will be used as language model name.
     If the spaCy model to be used has a name that is different from the language tag (``"en"``, ``"de"``, etc.), the model name can be specified using the configuration variable ``model``.
     The name will be passed to ``spacy.load(name)``.